|Nutrition Facts (per serving)|

 - Add 1 chopped bell pepper.

-- Cauliflower Rice Hash Omit the potatoes.
-Chop the cauliflower in a food processor or grate with a food grater to make rice-sized pieces.
-Add the cauliflower to the sauteed onions and garlic.
+- Looking for a low-carb option?
+Omit the potatoes.
+Chop a head of cauliflower in a food processor or grate with a box grater to make rice-sized pieces.
+Add the cauliflower to the sautéed onions and garlic.
 Proceed with the recipe.